99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 CF Template settings:
 - Mappings section matches a key to a corresponding set of named values: ex if you want to set values based on region
-- Metadata section to include arbitrary JSON or YAML objects thatprovide details about the template.
+- Metadata section to include arbitrary JSON or YAML objects that provide details about the template.
 - Parameters enable you to input custom values to your template each time you create or update a stack.
 - Conditions section contains statements that define the circumstances under which entities are created or configured

 CF Deploy a Lambda 2 options:
-- write the code directly inside the CloudFormation template in the json
+- write the code directly inside the CloudFormation template in the JSON
 - Upload a ZIP file containing the function code to Amazon S3, then add a reference to it in an AWS::Lambda::Function

 CF pseudo-parameter: